DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-04-it-takes-a-community.md

 - The Sewards (<a href="https://twitter.com/MrsEmma" target="_blank">Emma</a> and <a href="https://twitter.com/MrAndrew" target="_blank">Andrew</a>) gave loads of advice in the beginning based around their experience with <a href="https://www.technottingham.com/" target="_blank">Tech Nottingham</a> and Hack24, as well as sponsoring the initial deposit for the venue.
 Without their help we wouldn't have had the stunning Conference Centre in October.

+- Local event organisers such as <a href="https://twitter.com/rosanna20736" target="_blank">Rosanna Nichols</a>, <a href="https://twitter.com/sdh100Shaun" target="_blank">Shaun Hare</a> and <a href="https://twitter.com/colly" target="_blank">Simon Collison</a> for answering some of our early questions.

 - The Australian DDD Organisers.
 They answered a lot of our questions in the beginning about running a DDD Conference.

+- <a href="https://twitter.com/thepixelgrid" target="_blank">Tom Jepson</a> for guiding us through branding and tone of voice at the beginning.
+He also created our colour scheme.

 - The day before the conference we were missing a couple of deliveries. <a href="https://twitter.com/phr3nzii" target="_blank">Chris Taylor</a> kindly drove us around to get the last bits, including our outside flags.